Getting Started

 - Sync track - Markers that define time signature and tempo

-- Global events - Events that are not tied to an instrument
+- Global events - Events not tied to an instrument or track

 Metadata

-Similar to reading a song, metadata is retrieved by reading a file:
+Similar to reading a song, Metadata can be read from a file:

 Metadata metadata = Metadata.FromFile(path);